-HSM420 Emergency Management: Disaster Policy and Politics 3 Credits the response to these events is determined by public policy and analysis, organizational management, and leadership.
+HSM420 Emergency Management: Disaster Policy and Politics 3 Credits

+Disasters and emergencies challenge people and their governments.
+Burned into American psyche is how government officials performed after 9/11 terror attacks of 2001 and response to the Hurricane Katrina disaster in New Orleans in 2005.
+Rather than look at disasters and the response to them as unexpected events, this course will attempt to show that the response to these events is determined by public policy and analysis, organizational management, and leadership.
 The book is thematic, intended to guide students through a wealth of material by employing a simple analytical framework and set of themes to help students in organizing details and connecting them to larger concepts.
 Taken together, the framework and its concepts provide students with a way to understand disaster policy and politics.
 NIMS, ICS, and HAZ-Mat qualities will be featured.
+Prerequisite: HSM215